beny1993/beny1993/README.md

 <br />

-hi, i'm Benyamin Chehrazi, a passionate self-taught front-end web developer and a freelance software engineer. my passion for software lies with dreaming up ideas and making them come true with elegant interfaces. i take great care in the experience, architecture, and code quality of the things I build.
+hi, I'm Benyamin Chehrazi, a passionate self-taught front-end web developer and a freelance software engineer. my passion for software lies with dreaming up ideas and making them come true with elegant interfaces.
+I take great care in the experience, architecture, and code quality of the things I build.